davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

   vect-max-peeling-for-alignment
     The maximum number of loop peels to enhance access alignment for vectorizer.
-Value -1 means no limit.
+Value -1 means 'no limit'.

   max-iterations-to-track
     The maximum number of iterations of a loop the brute-force algorithm